mnoumanuaar32xc/AngularApplicationWithDotNetCoreApi/README.md

 2. Structure of Angular
 3. Routoing
 4. Observable | Subscribers
+5. Unsubscribing from Observables
-5. CORS
+6. CORS
-6. Directives (RouterLink)
+7. Directives (RouterLink)
-7. How CSS , JS , HTML workis in Angular
+8. How CSS , JS , HTML workis in Angular
-8. Create Nav Bar
+9. Create Nav Bar
-9. Perform Curad Operation Create Traning, List of Traning, Delete Traning, Update Traning.
+10. Perform Curad Operation Create Traning, List of Traning, Delete Traning, Update Traning.
-10. Login Page then Logout
+11. Login Page then Logout
-11. Access on operation by using Authorization
+12. Access on operation by using Authorization
-12. State Management| Local and Cookies Statemanagement.
+13. State Management| Local and Cookies Statemanagement.
-13. JWT toekn access etc
+14. JWT toekn access etc

 # Setting Up Development Environmen
 We need to setup all the Software and Packages which are need to develop the application and that need to run our course smoothly.